 Breathe slowly through your nose, deeply into the diaphragm, with as much fresh air getting into the lungs.
 Watch your abdomen rise, pause, and take a deep breath out.

 Diaphragmatic breathing enables more oxygen to flow through the body, allowing access to more nutrients, more blood flow to the brain, and a reduction in blood pressure.
-It helps your muscles to relax and allows us to simply to slow down.
+It helps your muscles to relax, facilitates digestion, and allows us to simply to slow down.
 Most people take short shallow breaths, where their chest rises but their abdomen doesn’t.
-Practising diaphragmatic breathing will eventually lead you to naturally breathe into your abdomen instead of your chest, just like a baby does.
+Practicing diaphragmatic breathing will eventually lead you to naturally breathe into your abdomen instead of your chest, just like a baby does.

 Sit down on a chair or cross-legged on the floor.
 Focus on one aspect: your breath.
 Focus on the sensation of air flowing through your nostrils, your belly rising and falling.
 Once your concentration has narrowed, become aware of the sounds around you, the sensation sitting on the chair brings, how your body feels.
 If your mind starts to wander, notice where your focus has gone to, let the thought pass without judgement, and then move back to your focus, your breath.